 - Attackers buy a list of stolen credentials from the dark web

-- Attackers leverage bots and perform credential stuffing on websites
+- Attackers leverage bots to perform credential stuffing on websites

 - Validated credentials are ready for Account Takeover

-For cybercriminals, ATO is easy to do and very profitable.
-Bots continuously evolve to evade detection mechanisms, so ATO attacks get through and website owners are none the wiser.
+For cybercriminals, account takeover is easy to do and very profitable.
+Bots continuously evolve to evade detection mechanisms, so account takeover attacks get through and website owners are none the wiser.
 Bots can mimic user behavior and hide inside a validated user session by running as malware on actual user devices.
 Even if the attacks take over a very small percentage of your user accounts, the damage can be enormous depending on the value of the user account.
-For example, theft of stored credit card information or loyalty points could easily exceed millions of dollars.
-The industries most commonly targeted include e-commerce and travel and hospitality.
+For example, theft of stored credit card numbers or loyalty points could easily exceed millions of dollars.
+The end users are also negatively impacted with identity theft.
+The industries most commonly targeted include e-commerce, financial institutions and travel and hospitality.

-The speed and evolution of today’s attacks present significant challenges for businesses.
-Unfortunately, some of the most commonly used techniques aren’t enough to stop ATO.
+The speed and evolution of today’s account takeover attacks present significant challenges for businesses.
+Unfortunately, some of the most commonly used techniques aren’t enough to stop ATO attacks.

 Web Application Firewalls

-While web application firewalls (WAFs) help secure web servers, they are not as effective in detecting ATO attacks or triggering alerts.
+While web application firewalls (WAFs) help secure web servers, they are not as effective in detecting account takeover attacks or triggering alerts.
 WAFs are largely bypassed and ignored by the latest, sophisticated bot attacks, but their prevalence has contributed to a false sense of security among website owners.
-Neither WAFs nor regular website logging have the sensitivity to be able to see patterns in the traffic and detect modern ATO attacks, so they go largely undetected.
+Neither WAFs nor regular website logging have the sensitivity to be able to see patterns in the traffic and detect modern account takeover attacks, so they go largely undetected.

 Homegrown Bot Management